Homemade Trailers

 • DR2697 (PDF) -Certification of Equipment Compliance for Homemade and In Lieu of Bond Trailers

-• A Certified weight slip may be required, which can be obtained locally from Elam Construction
+• A Certified weight slip may be required, which can be obtained locally from United Company, or Casey Concrete.

 Fees